mtoof/push_swap/README.md

     100 numbers with maximum 1084 instructions => 3 points,
     500 numbers with maximum 6785 instructions => 4 points.

-The algorith is good enought to pass the project.
+The algorithm is good enought to pass the project.
 If the Bonus part is also done the project could get more than 105%.

-### Bonus

-The bonus part is to write a program named checker, which will get as an argument the stack A formatted as a list of integers.
-Checker will then wait and read instructions on the standard input.
-Once all the instructions have been read, checker will execute them on the stack received as an argument (After giving the instructions press ctrl + d).

-If after executing those instructions, stack a is actually sorted and b is empty, then checker must display "OK" else "KO".
-If checker arguments are invalid it displays Error.

-The checker code can be found in the checker.c file in this repository.

 ## Resources